-Mardi Gras At Walt Disney World Dos
+What about a Mardi Gras trip to visit Walt Disney World Resort?

 So now you need to do all the same things you would normally do when booking a Disney trip.
-Contact your agent (Hi there!), make a deposit, book your meals and fast passes, and pack your bags.
+Contact your agent (Hi there!), book your trip, your meals, and Fastpasses, and pack your bags.